 Recognizing that 2020 was a year filled with worldwide uncertainties, AATB would like to use the 2021 Annual Meeting as an opportunity to recognize all of the outstanding research being done in the tissue banking community.
-This year AATB will showcase all submitted and accepted abstracts at the virtual Annual Meeting, December 6-8, 2021.
+This year AATB will showcase all submitted and accepted abstracts at the Annual Meeting, October 12-15 in Atlanta, GA.

 Abstracts can be submitted in the scientific or administrative category.
 They must be based on original work that has not been previously published or presented in any other copyrighted journal or Abstract Book.
 Abstracts may have been previously submitted at smaller/regional meetings but cannot be previously published.